WeylandMod/WeylandMod/README.md

 ## Building

 The build process is pretty straightforward, you need to place appropriate assembly files into `Dependencies` directory (check `REAMDE.md` inside).
-After this you can use either `dotned` CLI or Microsoft Visual Studio 2019 to build mod binaries.
+After this you can use either `dotnet` CLI or Microsoft Visual Studio 2019 to build mod binaries.